Acoustic Sounds UHQR

 Throughout the production the jugglers, members of the ground-breaking Gandini Juggling group, are used to provide a visual correlative to the music’s ebbs and flows, and to also express the physical intent of the dramatic conflicts being otherwise ritualized onstage.

-For example, in the Act 3 attack on the Pharoah and family, the jugglers - lying prone on the stage - move like malevolent slow-motion tidal waves of an oncoming storm, finally enveloping Ahknaten with their bodies and their juggling till the balls fall to the ground motionless, strewn across the stage, and the jugglers disappear completely.
+For example, in the Act 3 attack on the Pharoah and family, the jugglers - lying prone on the stage - move like slow-motion tidal waves of an oncoming storm, enveloping Ahknaten (along with the malevolent chorus) with their juggling.
+As the Pharaoh gasps his last breath, falling into the arms of his father Amenhotep, the balls fall to the ground motionless, strewn across the stage, and the jugglers disappear completely.

-It is only in the final minutes of the opera, as the ghosts of Ahknaten and his Queen sing once again, that balls slowly begin to roll - at first almost imperceptibly - across the stage, followed by the return of the jugglers.
+It is only in the final minutes of the opera, as the ghosts of Ahknaten and his Queen, along with Queen Tye, sing once again, that balls slowly begin to roll - at first almost imperceptibly - across the stage.
+They are followed by the return of the jugglers, likewise moving slowly across the stage between the three standing principals - on all-fours.
+A ripple through time?
 Using the simplest of means, a sense of continuity is re-established.
+The past speaks to the present.
 It’s yet another spellbinding coup de théâtre in an evening full of them.

 The idea to use jugglers came to director Phelim McDermott while he was doing a session in an isolation tank.
 Contacting the legendary Sean Gandini (whom I used to see performing in Covent Garden when I lived in London in the 1980s, and whose troupe perform in this production), he was delighted to discover that the earliest representation of juggling is to be found in Ancient Egyptian art.
 It seemed like creative destiny.
 Throughout the opera the jugglers present a visual correlative to the ebb and flow of the music.
 Their use is a stunning creative coup.